JustinDFuller/js-collection-benchmark/README.md

 * Clearing a map is slower than deleting all keys manually.
 7.5 times slower.

-* Objects are faster for insertion.
-7 times faster.
+* Objects are faster for inserting numbers but not for inserting strings.

 [Deleting all properties of the collection:](./object/delete.js)
 ```shell